furqan-abid/techAssesment/readme.md

    npm i
    ```

-3. Create a `.env` file in the `backend/config` folder to store your environment variables, such as  PORT.
+3. Create a `config.env` file in the `backend/config` folder to store your environment variables, such as  PORT.

    ```
    PORT=4000